 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
-This law created a Homeowner Assistance Fund, a federal program, to give $10 billion to the states to help households that are behind on their mortgages and other housing expenses due to COVID-19.
+This law created a Homeowner Assistance Fund, a federal program, to give $10 billion to the states to help households behind on their mortgages and other housing expenses due to COVID-19.

 Eligible homeowners in Arkansas who've experienced a financial hardship because of the pandemic can get a piece of the $54 million allocated to the state—up to $40,000 per household—from the Arkansas Homeowner Assistance Fund program.
 This program uses federal money to help homeowners in Arkansas make mortgage payments and pay other home-related expenses like delinquent property taxes, homeowners' association fees, and insurance.